Jacqui87/person-management-extension/README.md

 # API Documentation and Testing

 - API endpoints are documented and testable via **Swagger UI** at `https://localhost:7048/swagger/index.html`.
+- Swagger UI is accessible when the backend is running in Development mode.
 - Use Postman or similar tools for in-depth manual API testing.

 # Code Quality and Architecture

-- Followed SOLID principles and separation of concerns.
+- Based on SOLID principles and separation of concerns.
-- Frontend uses functional React components with hooks, maintaining clean state management.
+- Frontend uses functional components and hooks.
-- Reusable, styled components with Material UI and responsive design patterns.
+- Uses Material UI with responsive layouts.
-- Backend inputs validated robustly using FluentValidation for reliable data integrity.
+- Backend validates input with FluentValidation.
-- JWT tokens secure user authentication across the stack.
+- JWT tokens secure authentication across frontend and backend.
-- Detailed inline validation errors provide friendly and clear user feedback.
+- Inline validation messages provide clear feedback.

+# What I would do given more time to complete this task

+1. Add translations using i18Next, e.g., Welsh/English support.
+2. Support user profile photos, possibly using Azure Blob Storage.
+3. Implement a department and role management system allowing dynamic addition of entries.
+4. Add bulk upload capability for users, departments, and roles.
+5. Provide bulk editing features for these records.
+6. Improve UI by adding an 'x' icon next to the search bar for quick clearing.
+7. Replace dropdown filters with MUI's AutoComplete component for better usability.
+8. Enforce stronger password rules: minimum 8 characters, mixed case, numbers, special characters.
+9. Fix currently skipped failing React tests.
+10. Use HTTP PATCH instead of PUT to optimize updates and reduce data overwrite.
+11. Add a snackbar notification system to provide feedback on add/update operations, enhancing user experience.

 # Contribution